-The Course: Past years have been hot dawgs, wet dawgs, good dawgs, killer dawgs, etc. This year appears that it will go down in history as the perfect dog - we've had great weather!
-Should be lots to talk about afterwards!
-The weather guessers are saying great weather so far.
-The main "easy" or "B" course could, of course, be traversible by an aggressive 4WD (gravel, and occasional easy trail).
-We will also have a "C" course that will basically consist of gravel and pavement.
-There will also be an "Extended C Course" for the big, adventure bikes who want more distance.
+The Courses: Past years have been hot dawgs, wet dawgs, good dawgs, killer dawgs, etc. This year appears that it will go down in history as another good dog.
+The weather guessers are saying decent weather so far.
+The main "easy" or "B" course could, of course, be traversable by an aggressive 4WD (gravel, and occasional easy trail).
+We will also have a "C" course for adventure bikes that will basically consist of gravel, ways around the tighter B-course challenges, and sidecar-approved routes.
+There will also be an entirely separate course option for the big, adventure bikes who want more distance.
 Oh yeah, and we have KILLER trail for the "A" riders, plus we're hoping to squeeze in an "AA" section or two for you psychos!
 Plenty of good experiences to keep you all yapping, benchracing and lying when you get to the finish!
 Oh, and some of the views are nothing short of stellar!
 The courses consist almost entirely of US Forest Service, County and some private lands, and your cooperation is required to allow future dualsport rides.
 Don't litter.
 If you carry it in - pack it out.